core-infra-svcs/dashboard-api-go/client/docs/InlineObject183.md

 `func (o *InlineObject183) HasDescription() bool`

 HasDescription returns a boolean if a field has been set.

+### GetPolicyObjects

+`func (o *InlineObject183) GetPolicyObjects() []OrganizationsOrganizationIdAdaptivePolicyGroupsPolicyObjects`

+GetPolicyObjects returns the PolicyObjects field if non-nil, zero value otherwise.

+### GetPolicyObjectsOk

+`func (o *InlineObject183) GetPolicyObjectsOk() (*[]OrganizationsOrganizationIdAdaptivePolicyGroupsPolicyObjects, bool)`

+GetPolicyObjectsOk returns a tuple with the PolicyObjects field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPolicyObjects

+`func (o *InlineObject183) SetPolicyObjects(v []OrganizationsOrganizationIdAdaptivePolicyGroupsPolicyObjects)`

+SetPolicyObjects sets PolicyObjects field to given value.

+### HasPolicyObjects

+`func (o *InlineObject183) HasPolicyObjects() bool`

+HasPolicyObjects returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)